 Please don't use charity branded sacks for rubbish collections as we may mistake them for donations and leave them behind.

 Not sure if something goes in your sack or you should be doing something else with it?
 Use our 'what item goes where' search facility to get information about what to do with your unwanted items.

 When is your collection day?

-Your collection day may change over a bank holiday.
+Your next collection day may be different to your normal collection day over a bank holiday period.
 You can check for changes on our bank holiday collections page.